Cherry/ShareX-R2-Cloudflare-Workers/README.md

 	- Account - Workers KV Storage - Edit
 	- Account - Workers Scripts - Edit
 	- Account - Account Settings - Read
-	- Account - User Details - Read
+	- User - User Details - Read
 	- Zone - Workers Routes - Edit

 	- Then be sure to give it access to the application account/zone resources you want to use